CountKyle/lan/README.md

 - Call of Duty World at War
 - Ashes of a Singularity

-Optional Extras
+Optional Extras:

 - CS:GO (Think this is free to play or we all have it)
-- ARMA 3 (?)
+- ARMA 3 (Good for a muck about, think we all have it)
-- Killing Floor 2 (?)
+- Killing Floor 2 (Pretty sure we shot a bunch of monsters last time round)
-- Sea of Thieves
+- Sea of Thieves (A sloop and a brigantine could be fun if we can get on to the same server)